keer1912/ID_S10194171_Keerthana_Assg02/README.md

 As a user , I will want my website to be easy to access and understand.
 As an web developer , I would want my website's goal to be acheived and for the user to have a seamless experience while accessing my site.
 My webpage has 2 important interfaces where the user interacts with my website.
 The search bar and the about site button that is located on the right.
 The logo shows the users what the website is and in this case I included the site name , *Entertainment Search Site* in the logo for the user to know what site they are entering.

 ## 2. The Search Bar
 The search bar is located at the center of the screen with a very simple design shwoing a search icon button.
 Firstly the color of the search bar was chosen to be white as it shows contrasts and does not blend in with the background chosen.
-The placeholder text *"Enter an entertainment title..."* is to help users understand how the data is expected to be entered.
+The placeholder text *"Enter entertainment to search..."* is to help users understand how the data is expected to be entered.
 It serves as a short hint.
 The search icon exist for the user to know that they should press search after typing a data into the search bar.
 While these are very basic and easy to understand elements in a website , It should still be user friendly.
 Thus , I decided to design a simple yet visually appealing site that is not complex.
 This way , users can easily process the information on the site.

 ## 3. The About Site *'button'*
 The About Site *'button'* might not appear like a button at first glance , however when the user hovers over it , the background color of the button is highlight in yellow and the text color changes to black.
 I have made the cursor a pointer cursor as well which reads to the user that it is a clickable element on the website.